Bed Bugs On Mattress - What To Do Now?

 How to detect bed bugs on a mattress:

 - Cordings of the mattress on both sides, especially the corners.

 - Under the mattress tag; some old mattresses have buttons, check them too.

-- Check the box springs: remove dust cover and inspect the inside of the box springs.
+- Check the box springs: remove the dust cover and inspect the inside of the box springs.

 - Inspect small cracks where pieces of wood or plastic (the material your bed frame is made of) do not fit well together and leave some space.
 The headboard and hanging pictures, too.

 - Check the folds, seams, and tufts of your mattress and box springs, where the fabric is stapled to the wood.